fossas/fossa-cli/docs/features/custom-license-and-keyword-searches.md

 ![A Custom License in a FOSSA Licensing report](../assets/custom-license-scan-report.png)

+Note that the name will be used as the license's name in the UI, so set it to something that is understandable to someone looking at license issues and viewing a report.

 If your project is set to raise issues for a license of type "Custom License", then an issue will be raised for any custom licenses found.

 ## Regular expression format